TkSakai/Add-on_ModifiersSet/README.md

 ![](https://github.com/TkSakai/Add-on_ModifiersSet/blob/master/image.png)

 ### Overview
-Modifiers Set Add-on allows you to make modifiers as modifiers set that can be saved and loaded.
+Modifiers Set Add-on allows you to make modifiers as modifiers set that can be saved and loaded afterwards.

 ### Requirement
 Blender 2.78 later